marcklim/marcklim.github.io/drafts/2020-xx-xx-reflecting-on-10-years-at-ms.md

 - more alignment with the customer
 - hard transition because there is little training material
 - hard transition because engineering still is not there (know it all orgs, SWE and PM seem behind in thinking, Consulting and Sales seem to have an easier time)

+Much more openness
+- open to different platforms.
+I use an iPHone and a yubikey
+- companies can keep working the way they have been working - e. g.
+GH
+- openness to different personas - developers and non-developers, developed and developing countries